 Our guide advises on the approximate amounts to use to achieve the best results - whether you are cooking, marinating, glazing or seasoning after cooking.

-Kikkoman soy sauce really is an all-rounder in the kitchen – it was even voted “best storecupboard essential” in the Good Housekeeping awards!
+Kikkoman soy sauce really is an all-rounder in the kitchen.
 It gives a unique, complex, full-bodied flavour to meat, fish, sauces and vegetables due to the high levels of natural umami.
 Use in place of table salt in your everyday cooking and you will soon appreciate how it brings out the flavour of your food, without overpowering.

 There aren’t any hard and fast rules about how much soy to use, but generally one tablespoon of soy sauce for every tablespoon of oil works well.
 Simply add some acid by way of citrus juice or vinegar and your choice of fresh herbs or spices.
 Fresh ginger and garlic are good.